 Things greatly improved for most children during the 20th century.
 They became much healthier and better fed and better clothed.
 They were also better educated.

 Moreover sweets were a luxury in 1914.
-They became much more common in the 1920s and 1930s.
-Sweets were rationed during the Second World War but sweet rationing ended in 1953.
+They became more common in the 1920s and 1930s.
+Sweets were rationed in Britain during the Second World War but sweet rationing ended in 1953.

-Until the late 20th century teachers were allowed to physically and verbally abuse children.
+Until the late 20th century teachers were allowed to hit children.
 Corporal punishment was phased out in most primary schools in the 1970s.
-The cane was abolished in state secondary schools in 1987.
-It was finally abolished in private schools in 1999.
+The cane was abolished in state secondary schools in Britain in 1987.
+It was finally abolished in private schools in Britain in 1999.

 Life in the 20th Century

 A brief history of education

 A brief history of sweets